dbisu/pico-ducky/README.md

 Install and have your USB Rubber Ducky working in less than 5 minutes.

-1. Clone this repository or [download it as zip](https://github.com/dbisu/pico-ducky/archive/refs/heads/main.zip) and extract it.
+1. Download the [latest release](https://github.com/cycool29/pico-ducky/releases/download/v1.0/pico-ducky-v1.0.zip) and extract it.

 2. Plug your Raspberry Pi Pico into a USB port.
 It should show up as a mass storage device named `RPI-RP2`.

-3. Copy the `adafruit-circuitpython-raspberry_pi_pico-en_US-7.0.0.uf2` file from the folder you cloned / extracted this repository to the root of the Pico (`RPI-RP2`).
+3. Copy the `adafruit-circuitpython-raspberry_pi_pico-en_US-7.0.0.uf2` file from the folder you extracted the zip to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, and reconnect as `CIRCUITPY`, with a `lib` folder, `boot_out.txt` and `code.py` .

-5. Navigate to the folder you cloned / extracted this repository and copy the `adafruit_hid` folder to the `lib` folder in your Raspberry Pi Pico.
+5. Navigate to the folder you extracted the zip and copy the `adafruit_hid` folder to the `lib` folder in your Raspberry Pi Pico.

-6. Delete the `code.py` in your Raspberry Pi Pico, copy `code.py` from the folder you cloned / extracted this repository to your Raspberry Pi Pico.
+6. Delete the `code.py` in your Raspberry Pi Pico, copy `code.py` from the folder you extracted the zip to your Raspberry Pi Pico.

 7. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in your Raspberry Pi Pico root.